wdi-atx-10/class/w04/d03/afternoon/instructor/README.md

 ## Create a Remote mLab Database

-1. Create an account on [mLab](https://mlab.com/) if you don't already have one
+1. Sign into [mLab](https://mlab.com/) or create an account if you don't already have one
 2. Create a new sandbox database
 3. Create a new database user
 4. Take note of the connection string given to us for later